gbroques/cmp-ripgrep/README.md

 }
 ```

-### Excluding global Snippets
+### Excluding Global Snippets

-If you use rafamadriz/friendly-snippets, then exclude [global snippets](https://github.com/rafamadriz/friendly-snippets/blob/main/snippets/global.json) such as time and timeHMS since they show up in the live grep args prompt:
+If you use [rafamadriz/friendly-snippets](https://github.com/rafamadriz/friendly-snippets), then exclude [global snippets](https://github.com/rafamadriz/friendly-snippets/blob/main/snippets/global.json) such as time and timeHMS since they show up in the live grep args prompt:
 ```lua
 -- sample lazy.nvim configurationg
 {